 Need some smoothie inspiration?
 Check out over 30 healthy smoothie recipes here.

 In general, smoothies keep longer than juice.
-My rule of thumb is that juice will keep for about 12 hours using the method below, while a smoothie will keep up to 24 hours if stored properly in the refrigerator.
+My rule of thumb is that juice will keep for about 12 hours using this method, while a smoothie will keep up to 24 hours if stored properly in the refrigerator.

 Just use your eyes and nose to tell - if it smells off or looks dark brown don't drink it.